NSAPH-Data-Platform/dorieh/doc/home.md

 Platform module.
-These tables include between different territorial codes, such as USPS ZIP codes, Census ZCTA codes, FIPS codes for US states and counties, SSA codes for codes for US states and counties.
+These tables include between different territorial codes, such as USPS ZIP codes, Census ZCTA codes, FIPS codes for US states and counties, SSA codes for US states and counties.
 See more information in the
 [Mapping between different territorial codes](https://nsaph-data-platform.github.io/nsaph-platform-docs/common/core-platform/doc/TerritorialCodes.html)